mauserrifle/simresults/README.md

 * Game Stock Car 2013
 * Formula Truck 2013
 * Assetto Corsa
+* RACE
 * RACE 07
 * GTR
 * GTR2
 * GT Legends
+* BMW M3 Challenge
 * F1 challenge 99-02

+The following expansions of RACE (07) should work too:

+* Race: Caterham expansion
+* GTR Evolution
+* Crowne Plaza
+* STCC - The Game
+* STCC 2 - The Game
+* RACE On
+* Raceroom - The Game
+* Raceroom - The Game 2
+* Formula Raceroom
+* GT Power
+* WTCC 2010
+* Retro
+* Race Injection
+* Volvo - The Game

 Please note that Game Stock Car and Formula Truck will be reported as as a rFactor game.